 Plugging drugs like ketamine often involves diluting liquid or powdered ketamine and inserting the liquid into the rectum with a needleless syringe, like an oral medicine dispenser.

-Ketamine, like other drugs that are abused by plugging, enters the bloodstream very rapidly through delicate tissues inside the rectum.
+Ketamine, like other drugs that are abused by plugging, enters the bloodstream rapidly through the delicate tissues inside the rectum.

-This method of administration leads to a more efficient drug intake without the negative effects that come with injecting or snorting drugs.
+Plugging leads to a more efficient drug intake, similar to injecting or snorting drugs.
 Still, plugging drugs is not a safe drug intake method.

 Plugging is especially dangerous for people with pre-existing conditions like low blood platelets, persistent diarrhea, impaired circulatory blood flow, and anorectal diseases.